-Margherita received her B.F.A. from the State University of New York, Purchase College.
-She worked as Administrative Director of Cornell in Rome for 17 years and oversaw the start up and first five years of growth of AAP in NYC.
-Also, she previously worked as an administrator who managed Ithaca's City Prosecutor's office and the campaign for a NYS Assembly Race.
+Margherita graduated from the State University of New York Purchase College.
+She has lived in Ithaca over thirty years.
+She worked as Administrative Director of Cornell in Rome for seventeen years sending over 2000 students abroad, and oversaw the start-up and first five years of growth of the College of Architecture, Art, and Planning’s NYC program.

 Marisa received her B.S. from the Cornell University School of Hotel Administration in 1997.
 After graduating, she began working in various roles in the division of Student and Campus Life including event coordination, NCAA/Ivy eligibility, program administration, and writing and coordinating student communications.

 She joined New Student Programs in the fall of 2015.
 She is responsible for the Cornell Chimes program and works with orientation staff and university partners on communications and events for new students and families.